ganbarodigital/ts-lib-value-objects/README.md

 ## General Concepts

-The basic idea behind _value objects_ and _type refinements_ is to use TypeScript's type system to reduce the amount of runtime checks we need.
+The basic idea behind _value objects_ and _refined types_ is to use TypeScript's type system to reduce the amount of runtime checks we need.

 How do we do this?

+* We define new types that can only contain valid values.
-* We take all of the `isXXX()` kind of checks that are scattered around our code, and put them into constructors / type factories instead.
+* We take all of the `isXXX()` kind of checks that are scattered around our code, and put them into _smart constructors_ for these new types.
 * That way, the checks run once (when we create the value), and don't have to run again when we pass the value into functions and methods (because TypeScript knows the value is safe).

+Or, to put it another way, we consolidate most of our defensive programming checks into _smart constructors_, and we write our business logic to always work for our new types.

 ### An Example: UUIDs